dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 component.
 If this occurs then some of the METplus use cases may break.
 To allow the tests to run successfully in the meantime, an option was added to force the version of the MET tag that is used to build the METplus Docker image that is used for testing.
-In the testing.yml GitHub Actions workflow file (found in .github/workflows), there is a commented variable called MET_FORCE_TAG that can be uncommented and set to force the version of MET to use.
-This variable is found in the "get_image" job under the "env" section for the step named "Get METplus Image."
+In the testing.yml workflow file, there is a commented variable called
+MET_FORCE_TAG that can be uncommented and set to force the version of MET to use.
+This variable is found in the **get_image** job under the **env** section for the step named "Get METplus Image."

 ::